-If your child has signs and symptoms common to oppositional defiant disorder, make an appointment with your child's doctor.
-After an initial evaluation, your doctor may refer you to a mental health professional, who can help make a diagnosis and create the right treatment plan for your child.
+You may start by seeing your child's doctor.
+After an initial evaluation, your doctor may refer you to a mental health professional who can help make a diagnosis and create the appropriate treatment plan for your child.

 What you can do

-- Write down your family's key personal information, including factors that you suspect may have contributed to changes in your child's behavior.
-Make a list of stressors that your child or close family members recently experienced, particularly with regard to parental separation or divorce and differences in expectations and parenting styles.
+- Your family's key personal information, including factors that you suspect may have contributed to changes in your child's behavior.
+Include any stressors that your child or close family members recently experienced, particularly with regard to parental separation or divorce and differences in expectations and parenting styles.

-- Make a list of your child's key medical information, including other physical or mental health conditions with which your child has been diagnosed.
-Also write down the names of any medications, including over-the-counter medications, your child is taking.
+- Your child's key medical information, including other physical or mental health conditions with which your child has been diagnosed.

 Questions to ask the doctor at your child's initial appointment include: